 - 20 color reproductions

-- an image CD of all National Gallery works reproduced in this booklet, plus additional images for use in conjunction with some teaching activities or 40 slides
+- an image CD of all National Gallery works reproduced in this booklet, plus additional images for use in conjunction with some teaching activities

 - a map of France.